WATCH: Bryoni Govender schools us on how to say her name, shares experience of being named Miss SA 2023 runner-up

-In a video of her applying her make-up, Govender joked about the mispronunciation of her name.
+In a video of her applying her make-up, the 27-year-old from Johannesburg joked about the mispronunciation of her name.

-"You guys are silly, when you don't see a name that is not common, you guys freak out.
+“You guys are silly, when you don't see a name that is not common, you guys freak out.
 So, I think I need to school ya'll on how to pronounce my name properly first.
 My name is Bryoni.
 Bry-o-ni.
 Bryoni, so simple.
 It's unique, yes.
 Thank you.
 It's so easy.
-You literally pronounce it the way you see it," the aspiring lawyer, model, LLB graduate and candidate attorney, said while applying her make-up.
+You literally pronounce it the way you see it," she said while applying her make-up.

 “When I look back at pictures of myself speaking to this person or hugging that person, I’m like oh yes, I did that,” she laughed.

-"But when Bonang announced me in the Top 2, I already felt like a winner.
-Being in the Top 2 was absolutely amazing because, of course I wanted to win don't get me wrong, but saying it and actually experiencing it is a little bit different," Govender said, adding that in her heart she already felt like a winner.
+“When Bonang announced me in the Top 2, I already felt like a winner.
+Being in the Top 2 was absolutely amazing because, of course I wanted to win don’t get me wrong, but saying it and actually experiencing it is a little bit different.”

-She said she was happy and her heart was full at being selected in the Top 2.

-Govender said she was enthralled at the opportunity to go to Miss Universe.

-She said when Joubert was announced as Miss SA, she felt happy.
+She said when Natasha Joubert was announced as Miss SA, she felt happy.

 “I felt happy for her and felt like I’m a winner in my own way.
 Just being there, making it that far, having the opportunity to represent the most beautiful country in the entire world,” she said.